MicrosoftDocs/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 Here are some considerations before you start configuring the taskbar pinned applications:

-- There is no limit to the number of apps that you can pin
+- There's no limit to the number of apps that you can pin
 - In the XML file, add apps using the Application User Model ID (AUMID), the Desktop Application ID, or the Desktop Application Link Path
 - Some classic Windows applications are packaged differently than they were in previous versions of Windows, including Notepad and File Explorer.
 Make sure to enter the correct Application ID.
 To learn more, see [Find the Application User Model ID of an installed app](../store/find-aumid.md)
-- If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon won't appear on the taskbar
+- If you specify an app to be pinned that isn't provisioned for the user on the device, the pinned icon doesn't appear on the taskbar
-- The order of applicationss in the XML file dictates the order of pinned apps on the taskbar, from left to right.
+- The order of applications in the XML file dictates the order of pinned apps on the taskbar, from left to right.
 If the OS is configured to use a right-to-left language, then the taskbar order is reversed
 - Applications can be pinned using the following methods:
   - Default Windows apps, pinned during the OS installation.
 For example: Microsoft Edge, File Explorer, and Store.
-These applcations are pinned on the left (blue square)
+These applications are pinned first (blue square)
   - Pinned manually by the user.
-These applications are pinned in the center (red circle)
+These applications are usually pinned next to the default pinned apps (red circle)
   - Pinned via policy settings.
-These applicaitons are pinned on the right (green triangle)
+These applications are pinned after the apps pinned manually by the user (green triangle)

 ::: zone pivot="windows-10"